aurHin/acetylation_conservation/README.md

 Takes one input file *narrowPeak.bed*, gives two outputfiles: *noTSS.bed* ; *resizedAndMerge_noTSS.bed*

-* reformat narrowPeak format to 4 columns bed format
+* resize narrowPeak to 2 kb (1kb on each side of the summit)
-* get intervals that do not overlap promoters (TSS) (we are interest in enhancers)
+* merge intervals that overlap due to resizing
-* create a new file with resized and merged intervals. *You can choose to give all the peaks the same size, centered on the summit called by macs2.
-If so, peaks may then overlap.
-In this case, they are merge in one, larger peak*
 * get intervals that do not overlap promoters AFTER resizing

+note: the output is a bed file with only 3 columns after resize and merge

 ### Subtract negative tissue from positive one
 note: if you mixed different AB ChIP and/or resized and not resized, you have to separate these different conditions in folders with positive tissues and one negative tissue to subtract from positive ones.